emagiz/emdocs/mds/microlearning/crashcourse-platform-deploy-actualize-properties.md

 Below are the steps to take to change the value of a property and putting that into effect.

-1. Locate the property via of the access points for properties (refer to the Properties Management microlearning)
+1. Locate the property via the access points for properties (refer to the Properties Management microlearning)
 2. Change the value of the property and press save
 3. Locate the Runtime dashboard and find the flow for which the property has changed
 4. Ensure the properly stop and start the flow

 **Considerations**
-- Starting and stopping flows can be done in direct sequence, unless you change the property of that particular flow multiple times within 2 minutes. eMagiz needs in that case 2 minutes to store the propertly value properly.
+- Starting and stopping flows can be done in direct sequence, unless you change the property of that particular flow multiple times within 2 minutes. eMagiz needs in that case 2 minutes to store the property value properly.

 ##### Practice